joncursi/cheddur-whitepaper/whitepaper.md

     \vspace{5mm}

-    {\centering{}Cheddur 2.0 is a Yelp-like social network that aligns the interests of review writers, review readers, and cryptocurrency development teams to create and curate high-quality cryptocurrency reviews and other forms of user-generated content.
-This is done by introducing a new utility token, CHDR (\text{\sout{U}}), which utilizes industry-leading "Proof of Brain" properties to accurately and transparently reward individuals who make subjective contributions to the platform.
-Cheddur 2.0 will be the first platform to apply this technology to reviews, and in doing so, seeks to bring safety, legitimacy, and accountability to the cryptocurrency ecosystem.
+    {\centering{}Cheddur 2.0 is a Yelp-like social network that aligns the interests of cryptocurrency beginners, cryptocurrency experts, and cryptocurrency companies.
+Users are rewarded for creating and curating high-quality cryptocurrency reviews and other forms of user-generated content on the platform.
+This is done by introducing a new utility token, CHDR (\text{\sout{U}}), which utilizes industry-leading "Proof of Brain" properties to accurately and transparently reward individuals who make subjective contributions to our community.
+Cheddur 2.0 will be the first platform to apply this technology to reviews, and in doing so, seeks to bring safety, order, and accountability to the cryptocurrency ecosystem.
     }